Freight Sidekick LogoFreight Sidekick

 • Choosing the right trailer type is crucial for transporting over-dimensional freight, with options like flatbed, step deck, and lowboy trailers available for different load requirements.

-Freight shipping is designed for large, bulky goods such as industrial machinery and construction equipment.
-Unlike standard parcel shipping, freight services accommodate items that are too heavy or oversized for regular mail services.
-Key characteristics include:
+Freight shipping is designed for large, bulky goods — industrial machinery, construction equipment, fabricated steel.
+Unlike standard parcel shipping, freight services accommodate items that are too heavy or oversized for regular carriers.
+Key characteristics:

-• Weight and Size: Freight shipping is intended for goods exceeding 150 pounds, with items such as construction machinery and large equipment being common.
+• Weight and Size: Freight shipping handles goods exceeding 150 lbs.
+Construction machinery, excavators, and large industrial equipment are common examples.

 What is Over-Dimensional Freight?

-Over-dimensional freight refers to cargo that exceeds standard shipping limits in one or more dimensions:
+Over-dimensional freight is cargo that exceeds standard legal shipping limits in one or more dimensions.
+Cross any of these thresholds and you're in permit territory:

 • Over-Length: Freight exceeding 65 feet (75 feet in some states).